amadeuio/knights-travails/README.md

 ### About 📖

 This repository contains a JavaScript solution to the 9th assignment in [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails).
-The project focuses on finding all possible trajectories a knight can take on a standard 8x8 chessboard, starting from a given position, and then determining the shortest path between any two squares using a graph data structure.
+The project focuses on finding all possible trajectories a knight can take on a standard 8x8 chessboard and then determining the shortest path between any two squares using a graph data structure.

 ### Theoretical Idea 🐴